Haufe-Lexware/wicked.haufe.io/README.md

 $ wicked kickstart --new .
 ```

 Now press `Ctrl-C` to stop the configuration.
-Then run a Postgres instance and the Wicked-in-a-box:
+Then run a Postgres instance and [Wicked-in-a-box](doc/wicked-in-a-box.md):

 ```
 $ wicked postgres start